oKermorgant/simple_launch/README.md

 ## Wrapper around `OpaqueFunction`

-Most of the use cases can be dealt with substitutions and `with sl.group` blocs.
+Most of the use cases can be dealt with substitutions and `with sl.group` blocks.
 In order to design more imperative launch files, the [`OpaqueFunction`](https://discourse.ros.org/t/simplifying-launch-argument-declaration-and-initialization-in-launch-files/24204) approach can be used.
 The main drawback is that potential errors are harder to track.

 To do this with `simple_launch`: